 Green Purchasing - Lifecycle

-The true energy cost of a product includes all the energy required to manufacture, transport, maintain, use and dispose of it.
-Some of these costs are difficult to establish, but here are some general guidelines:
+The true energy cost of a product includes all the energy required to manufacture, transport, maintain, use and dispose of it, from cradle to grave.

-Manufacturing: According to the U. S. Department of Energy, the production of petroleum products is the most intensive energy-use industry in the United States.
-Products made from oil (including plastics) or those which require petroleum for their operation therefore have a high energy cost.
+According to the US Department of Energy, the production of petroleum products is the most intensive energy-use industry in the United States.
+Products made from oil (including plastics) or those which require petroleum for their operation have a high energy cost; look for alternatives.

-Usage: The Energy Star program also rates the efficiency of thousands of products, from appliances to home electronics to lighting.
+The location of a manufacturer can impact a product's transportation energy costs.
+Look for products which are produced locally, sold in concentrate form and are lightweight.
+The Energy Star program rates the efficiency of thousands of products, from appliances to lighting.
 This independent, scientific assessment is an excellent tool for determining the cost of product use.

-Disposal: Energy costs related to disposal include the operating costs and environmental impact of landfills and incinerators, transportation costs involving collection of recyclable materials and the impact of reprocessing.
-For ideas about efficient recycling see our "recyclability" page.
+Energy costs related to disposal include the operating costs and environmental impact of landfills and incinerators, transportation costs involving collection of recyclable materials and the impact of reprocessing.
+For ideas about efficient recycling, see our "recyclability" page.